NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### nixpkgs integration

-Two new config options are added to nixpkgs, `ignoreWarningsPredicate` and `ignoreWarningsPackages`.
+The following new config options are added to nixpkgs: `ignoreWarningsPredicate`, `ignoreWarningsPackages`, `traceIgnoredWarnings`.
+The option `showDerivationWarnings` will be removed.
 A new environment variable is defined, `NIXPKGS_IGNORE_WARNINGS`.

-Their semantic and implementation directly parallel the existing "insecure" package handling.
+The semantic and implementation of `ignoreWarningsPredicate` and `ignoreWarningsPackages` directly parallels the existing "insecure" package handling.

 Similarly to broken, insecure and unfree packages, evaluating a package with an issue fails evaluation.
 Ignoring a package without issues (i.e. they have all been resolved) results in a warning at evaluation time.

+The previous warnings system in `check-meta.nix` is removed, together with `showDerivationWarnings`.
+Instead, ignored warnings are printed with `builtins.trace` depending on the new option `traceIgnoredWarnings`.

+### Warning kinds

+At the moment, the following values for the `kind` field of a warning are known:

+- `removal`: The package is scheduled for removal some time in the future.
+- `deprecated`: The package has been abandoned upstream or has end of life dependencies.
+- `maintainerless`: `meta.maintainers` is empty
+- `insecure`: The package has some security vulnerabilities

+Not all values make sense as issues (i.e. within `meta.issues`): Some warnings may be automatically generated from other `meta` attributes (for example `maintainerless`).
+New kinds may be added in the future.

 ## Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions